TheoH32/Runtime_Terror/2023-3-30-mainlesson.md

 Do you see how the iconic power button is comprised of a zero and a one?
 The zero represents the device being off, and the one represents the device being on.

-### Understanding it
-To understand binary, it's helpful to first review the decimal, or base-10, number system that we use every day.
-In decimal, we have 10 digits: 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9.
-Each digit in a decimal number represents a power of 10, starting with the ones place on the right and moving left.

 ### What is "0b"
  In Python, you can specify a binary number by prefixing it with 0b.
 For example, 0b1010 represents the binary number 1010.
 The bin() function converts a decimal number to a binary string, while the int() function with base 2 as the second argument converts a binary string to a decimal number.